Vishnu-014/Apple-Music-App/README.md

 This project requires node and npm installed globally.

-Clone the repository to a directory of your choosing Use the npm manager [npm](https://nodejs.org/en) to install Dice Pig Game.
+Clone the repository to a directory of your choosing Use the npm manager [npm](https://nodejs.org/en) to install packages.

 ```bash
 git clone https://github.com/Vishnu-014/Apple-Music-App.git